zynksoftware/Zynk-Workflow/docs/_documentation/Zoho-CRM-Connector/Uploading-Records-to-Zoho-CRM.md

 _Required_
 The XML file to output successful uploads to.

-### Trigger Workflow Rules
+### Module Name
 _Required_
-Set to true to trigger workflows after inserting or updating a record in Zoho CRM.

-### Record Type
-_Required_
-The type of record to be deleted.
+The type of record to be uploaded.
 The available options are:

  * Accounts
  * Calls